 Graduate Teaching Assistantships (GTAs) - Teaching Assistantships are available and are awarded competitively based on academic qualifications through the department or school.

 Graduate Research Assistantships (GRAs) - Students work with their potential academic advisor/mentor to obtain a funded position on a research project.

 *Important note: acceptance into the graduate program DOES NOT guarantee financial aid.
 To be considered for financial aid, applications must be received by the priority deadline.

 A variety of scholarships, fellowships, and assistantships are available to graduate students through the School of Engineering and KU.
 Learn more at https://engr.ku.edu/graduate-scholarships

 The graduate program staff is happy to work with all prospective students in determining the fit between the student and the program.
 In order to determine this, we feel that visiting our campus in Lawrence is a very important step.
 In order to facilitate your visit to KU, there are two main options:

 The first, and most preferred, option entails simply applying for admission to the program.
 All prospective students are welcome to attend our Open House in mid-October and mid-March.
 Eligible admitted students are invited to participate in Campus Visit Days in late February (prior to the fall semester of your intended matriculation).
 These organized campus visit opportunities will allow you to gather a great deal of first-hand information which we hope will help you in making a final decision about whether to attend KU.

 The second option is making arrangements to visit us on your own, outside of organized events.
 With early notification, we will do our best to work with you to provide information and schedule appointments with faculty when possible.
 Please contact us if you feel that this is the best option for you.

-Please contact the AE Graduate Assistant at email@example.com or (785) 864-2960, to schedule a visit or with questions about the application process.
+Please contact the AE Graduate Program Coordinator at firstname.lastname@example.org or (785) 864-2960, to schedule a visit or with questions about the application process.